-These concepts will help you better understand what everything means in the SDE.
+These concepts will help you better understand what everything means in the SIB.
 Below is a short summary of each concept.

 - Derived Metrics

 The Thread is a plug and play data aggregation instrument that is used to power and connect any device/sensor.
 See here for more info.

 A device that is associated with a sensemetrics Thread connection, is something that is connected to the Thread via one of the two device ports.
 That device can then have multiple sensors associated with it.
 An example of a device is a Geokon datalogger or a SlideMinder or a Vaisala Weather Station.
 A device is something the Thread communicates with over serial or USB to obtain readings or observations.

 A sensor is associated with a device and represents the data or observations in sensemetrics.
 A single device can have multiple sensors.
 Every sensor has an associated set of metric and unit pairs.
 An example of a sensor is a temperature sensor that records observations in units of Celsius.
 Another example of a sensor is a vibrating wire piezometer that records frequency in hertz and temperature in Celsius.

 An observation is a numerical reading or group of readings for a sensor with an associated timestamp.
 An example of an observation is 75.6 degrees Fahrenheit at December 10, 2019 for a temperature sensor.
 Every observation has an associated set of metrics and units and a unique timestamp.
 Retrieving observations is a key goal of a successful device and sensor integration.
 Observations on the sensemetrics platform are then used for downstream analytics and processing and drive features such as reporting, alerting, and graphing.

 A metric is a representation of a measurement.
 Examples include temperature, velocity, frequency, and x, y, z position.
 All metrics have a unit.
 A raw metric is the metric that is directly reported by the device without any changes or conversions.
 See Metrics and Units Reference for a full list of available metrics.